indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 ### Story 3.1: College Registry

 As an **Agency Admin**,
-I want **to create and manage a registry of colleges and their branch locations**, So that **I can associate students and payment plans with specific institutions and track commissions by branch**.
+I want **to create and manage a registry of colleges, their branch locations, and contact information**, So that **I can associate students and payment plans with specific institutions, track commissions by branch, monitor GST status, and maintain contact details for each college**.

 **Acceptance Criteria:**